-My due date is 20 days from now and as it approaches I’ve been thinking about how different these final days are in comparison with the rest of pregnancy.
-Obviously the end of pregnancy looks different for each woman, but for the most part these are some signs that the end is near… at least for me!
-What would you add to my list?
+My due date is 20 days from now, and as it approaches, I’ve been thinking about how different these final days are in comparison with the rest of pregnancy.
+Obviously the end of pregnancy looks different for each woman, but for the most part, these are some signs that the end is near… at least for me!

-Especially if this is your first pregnancy, it can be easy to focus on the pain that comes along with child birth, but as the end of pregnancy approaches this fear is replaced by a desire to simply not be pregnant and uncomfortable anymore.
-A little bit of discomfort in birth is better than another month of the discomfort of pregnancy right?
+Especially if this is your first pregnancy, it can be easy to focus on the pain that comes with childbirth, but as the end of pregnancy approaches, this fear is replaced by a desire to simply not be pregnant and uncomfortable anymore.
+A little bit of discomfort in birth is better than another month of the discomfort of pregnancy, right?
 Or at least this seems to be my end-of-pregnancy logic.

 4. Puffy face, hands, feet…

 Oh the puffiness.
 My face looks eerily similar to the time I got my wisdom teeth taken out and all of the rings on my fingers have been removed.
 In addition, my feet have decided to boycott all shoes.